-While some research studies suggest that bitter orange (Citrus aurantium) can help with modest weight loss when combined with diet and exercise, it's probably not worth the risk.
+While some research suggests that bitter orange (Citrus aurantium) can help with modest weight loss when combined with diet and exercise, it's probably not worth the risk.
 That's because bitter orange can cause a range of potentially serious health problems.
 So if you're trying to lose weight, stick to healthier methods and skip the bitter orange.

 See more Expert Answers

-- Bray GA, et al. Obesity in adults: Drug therapy. http://www.uptodate.com/home.
-Accessed Nov.
-10, 2014.
+- Bray GA, et al. Obesity in adults: Drug therapy. https://www.uptodate.com/contents/search.
+Accessed Dec.
+12, 2017.